Free Dev Day — June 25 — Virtual

 SELECT 'DEV_DV.CUSTSERV.bv_sat_order', count(1) FROM DEV_DV.CUSTSERV.bv_sat_order;

-Assuming the tasks completed, you should now see 0 rows in the streams, and 2000 rows in the tables.
+Assuming the tasks completed, we should now see 0 rows in the streams, and 2000 rows in the tables.

 Now that we have Business Vault objects complete, let's move into the Information Delivery zone.